ahumoe/dragonfly-commands/README.md

 # dragonfly-commands

-This repository contains commands and macros for the following programs and languages:
+This repository contains speech commands and macros for the following programs and languages:
 - Visual Studio: C#
 - WebStorm: HTML, CSS, JavaScript, React
 - Sublime Text